- Socastee High School

 - All shirts and tops must cover the midriff at all times.
 The following are examples of clothing that is unacceptable:

-- tank tops with shoulder straps thinner than two inches in width, strapless, spaghetti straps, off the shoulder, cut-out designs, low-cut shirts, bare-back, sheer, fishnet, or mesh clothing that does not have an appropriate blouse or shirt underneath it, etc.
+- tank tops with shoulder straps thinner than two inches in width, strapless, spaghetti straps, off-the-shoulder, cut-out designs, low-cut shirts, bare-back, sheer, fishnet, or mesh clothing that does not have an appropriate blouse or shirt underneath it, etc.

 - All students are expected to wear appropriate footwear for school (no slippers/bedroom shoes/heelys).